Why are first generation H1 antagonists more sedative?

 What is phenylephrine?

-Activation of the stapedius muscle in response to loud noise is part of a protective reflex that reduces sound conduction.
-What is this reflex called?
+Activation of the stapedius muscle in response to loud noise is part of which protective reflex that reduces sound conduction?

 What is the attenuation reflex?

-As sound waves travel through the cochlea, high-frequency sounds are detected at which specific part of the basilar membrane?
+As sound waves travel through the cochlea, high-frequency sounds are detected best at which part of the basilar membrane?

 What is the base of the cochlea?